ayhon/website/content/posts/rocq-proof-assistant.md

 +++
 title = "The Rocq proof assistant" date = 2025-01-11
-description= ""
-slug = "/coq-proof-assistant"
-draft = false
+description= "Overview of Rocq as a programming language and theorem prover." slug = "/rocq-proof-assistant" draft = false

 [taxonomies]